 - Be kind to others

-- Get trained in QPR (sessions offered to community through the health department, call or check out the @GreenfieldHealthDepartment Facebook events to learn when the next event is schedueld)
+- Sessions are offered to our community through the health department - call or check out the @GreenfieldHealthDepartment Facebook events to learn when the next event is scheduled

-- Learn about the resources below, such as Naloxone (Narcan) and Medication Drop Box locations
+- Learn about the resources below, such as Narcan training and Medication Drop Box locations

 - Join the coalition's effort to build and strengthen relationships in the community

-- Help to share resources and education to others
+- Help share resources and education to others

 Definition of Mental Health

-According to the World Health Organization, mental health is "a state of well-being in which the individual realizes his or her own abilities, can cope with the normal stressors of life, can work productively and fruitfully and is able to make a contribution to his/her community."
+According to the World Health Organization, mental health is "a state of well-being in which the individual realizes his or her own abilities, can cope with the normal stressors of life, can work productively and fruitfully, and is able to make a contribution to his or her community."